b1ack6urn/b1ack6urn.github.io/_posts/2023-01-17-github-recon.md

 I tried several Search Filters and searched for keywords related to the `dashboard.target.com` and `api.target.com` but obviously all their repositories were Private returning no data.

 I then broadened my search and looked for public repositories with the same name as of the client's, to which I got several Repos (around 10).

-All these public repos were unfinished and unmanaged since a year and was built using Angular.
+All these public repos were unfinished and unmanaged since a year and were built using Angular.

 Having worked with it before I knew the Environment variables, APIs and Tokens are stored in `environment.*.ts`, `*.service.ts` and `*.interceptor.service.ts` files respectively.

 Out of these repos, I found that 2 repos had hardcoded API domain and Token